Best Experience Sharing To Improve Combat Skills: Chief Of Army Staff - UrduPoint

 The PATS competition comprised of 25 field events to be participated in short period of time, spreading over 62 hours.

-Apart from teams from Pakistan Army, Pakistan Air Force (PAF), 16 foreign countries including Belarus, China, Egypt, Germany, Indonesia, KSA, the Maldives, Palestine, Russia, South Africa, Sri Lanka, Turkey, UAE, UK, USA and Uzbekistan participated in the event, conducted from March 1-3, in challenging terrain at National Counter Terrorism Centre (NCTC) and surrounding areas.
+Apart from teams from Pakistan Army, Pakistan Air Force (PAF), 16 foreign countries including Belarus, China, Egypt, Germany, Indonesia, KSA, the Maldives, Palestine, Russia, South Africa, Sri Lanka, Turkey, UAE, UK, USA and Uzbekistan participated in the event, conducted from March 1 to 3, in challenging terrain at National Counter Terrorism Centre (NCTC) and surrounding areas.

 Commander Mangla and Gujranwala Corps, senior military officials from Pakistan Army, PAF and defence attaches from various countries were present on the occasion.